droonga/droonga.org/tutorial/1.0.7/benchmark/index.md

 Next, prepare the Droonga database.

 You can generate messages for Droonga from Groonga's dump result, by the `grn2drn` command.
-Install `grn2drn` Gem package to activate the command.
+Install `grn2drn` Gem package to activate the command, to the Groonga server computer.

 ~~~
 (on 192.168.100.50)